silentlamb/silentlamb.github.io/articles/05_DeadLinks.md

-Title: Pelican plugin — Dead Link
+Title: Pelican plugin — Dead Links
-Date: 2016-10-19
+Date: 2016-10-22
 Category: software
-Status: draft
+Status: published
 Tags: pelican

 Recently I've been cleaning up old articles when I stumbled upon a problem with dead links.
-Some of the articles written 1-2 years ago was linking to non-existing pages.
-For example, I've deleted engine project from a github and link is valid no more.
-This post will describe a pelican plugin to notify or/and deal with said issue.
+Some of the articles written 1-2 years ago were linking to non-existing pages.
+This post will describe a pelican plugin to notify or/and deal with said issues.

 <!-- PELICAN_END_SUMMARY -->

+Any feedback is more than welcome!

 ### Requirements